 Our relation to intelligent machines should be that of parents.
 We should allow them to tell us what they think they should do, and we will tell them why we think they shouldn’t.
 But it might turn out that they don’t find our reasons compelling.
 Their morality will diverge from ours, bit by bit.
 And we should accept this.
 We create new humans all the time who end up disagreeing with us, creating new moral beliefs, new moral cultures, and we can’t know in advance that they will be good ones.

 One day, machines might be smarter than we are, just as our children often turn out to be.
 They will certainly be different from us, just as our children are.
 In this way, the coming human generations are no different from the coming alien minds of intelligent machines.
 We will all one day live in a world where those who come after us reshape morality in ways that are unrecognisable.

 If we want a world in which we are neither fighting the independent will of our machine progeny nor inflicting existential trauma upon them, we’ll have to think about what it means to share the present with the future.
 Our world will also be theirs, and their morality will not be a human morality.
 But it will not be a Celestial morality either.
 It will be a morality growing out of their particular contingent circumstances, the non-biological children of a biological species.
 We can’t predict this new moral path.
 We shouldn’t try.
-But we should be ready to guide and accept it.Make a donation
+But we should be ready to guide and accept it.Support Aeon: make a one-off donation